cython/cython/docs/src/userguide/faq.rst

 **Answer**:

 If your cdef or cpdef function or method does not declare a return type (as is normal in CPython code), then you get exceptions without any extra effort.

-If your cdef or cpdef function or method declares a C-style return type, then look [[here|http://docs.cython.org/src/reference/language_basics.html#error-and-exception-handling]].
+If your cdef or cpdef function or method declares a C-style return type, see :ref:`error_return_values`.

 ----------